oVirt/ovirt-site/source/detailedfeature/detailed-gluster-volume-asynchronous-tasks-management.html.md

 This will stop the migration of data from the bricks that is currently in progress

-TBD: How do we monitor the status of the rebalance and remove-brick operations?
+How do we monitor the status of the rebalance and remove-brick operations?

-*   -   Can we use step ids or task ids?
+*   -   Step id will be used to monitor the status of the rebalance and remove-brick operation
-    -   Introduce /rebalancestatus and /migratestatus actions?
+    -   Step id will contain step details that will provide the details of the task status.

 <Category:DetailedFeature>